Do I Need An Attorney For a Professional Discipline Case?

 New York City Professional Discipline Case Attorney

 There is no doubt you have worked incredibly hard to obtain the education and experience that you have.
 The career you have built is a direct result of the dedicated, diligent labor you put into it.
 Even though your hard work is a testament to you, the edifice of professional reputation can be torn down by even the most unassuming roadblock.
-At Law Office of Rochelle S. Berliner, it is our mission to provide aggressive and comprehensive defenses to our clients.
+At Law Office, it is our mission to provide aggressive and comprehensive defenses to our clients.

 We understand the significance that each and every case means to our clients’ lives, and we empathize with you as you deal with the anxiety and stress that comes with the prospect of losing your license.
 When the time comes to face the State Board, when the time comes to fight for your right to continue doing what you’ve worked so hard for, when the time comes to fight for and defend your future, we want to be there by your side.